 Cautiously, she nodded, and smiled back - pretty sure she understood.

 Eventually they managed to explain to her that they were some sort of international police.
 They led her to a room in an old hotel, and told her what she was to do.
 She was to go to a nearby building and get as close to some bad guys as possible.
 That was it.
 At the first sign of trouble though, she was to run right back to them, and no one else.

-She opened her mouth to speak... then let her eyes fall to her hands, and that man’s wallet.
+She opened her mouth to speak... then let her eyes fall to her hands, her pocket, and that man’s wallet.
 Slowly - sheepishly - she held it out to him.

-He stopped giving orders, smiled, and took it.
+He stopped barking orders just to smile, and took it back.
 Then he opened it, pulled something out and placed it back into her hand.
 He crouched, curling her fingers around several folded bills. “_ _ _ _.”